command-line-interface-pages/site.github.io/content/guides.md

 Always add constraining keywords like `minLength`, `minItems` unless such constraint is not valid according to the data format.

+### Titles and descriptions

+Titles have to be written in lowercase by default without a trailing dot, just names can be capitalized like `C# compiler`.
+At the same time descriptions must start with a capital letter.
+Both things should be short, but descriptions can be longer and should contain articles like `A C# compiler`.

+When documentation exist include its link directly at the end of description prepended with `\n` character like
+`A C# compiler\nhttps://learn.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-options/`.

 ## Choosing language

 - For continues integration and deployment use Bash (at least 5th).